princeessel/BookSearchApp/README.md

 # BookSearchApp
 A Simple Book Search App.

-1) This app that searches the
+1) This app searches the
 OpenLibrary API to search books and display cover images
 and also allows you to recommend books to friends.